codio/site/source/docs/dashboard/modules/module-add.html.md

 ##Select the Source
 You should select the Codio Project that the module is taken from.

-Once you have chosen a source for your module, a snapshot is made and is stored in a separate storage location.
-Any modifications you make to your source Project will not be reflected in the module unless you refresh it.
+Once you have chosen a source for your unit, a snapshot is made and is stored in a separate storage location.
+Any modifications you make to your source Project will not be reflected in the unit unless you refresh it.

-##Refreshing the module from the source Project
+##Refreshing the unit from the source Project
-If you do make changes to your source Project and you want these to be reflected in the Module module, you will need to select the module and then press the `Refresh Source` button.
+If you do make changes to your source Project and you want these to be reflected in the Module unit, you will need to select the unit and then press the `Refresh Source` button.